-Students who seek to return from a medical leave of absence must receive written medical clearance from Health Services or the Counseling Service.
-Health Services or the Counseling Service, as applicable, will then notify the Office of Academic Deans of the student's request to return.
+Students who seek to return from a medical leave of absence must receive a written assessment of medical readiness from Health Services or the Counseling Service.
+Health Services or the Counseling Service, as applicable, will then notify the Office of Student Success and Advising of the student's request to return.
 Students must complete the following steps for clearance and approval before they will be able to register for Mount Holyoke classes, request housing, complete an application for financial aid or return to the College:

-- 1. The treating physician or clinician must complete a Readiness to Return from Medical Leave of Absence form, located on the Counseling Service website, mtholyoke.edu/counseling/forms, for leaves initiated through the Counseling Service and the Health Services website, mtholyoke.edu/health/hsforms, for leaves initiated through College Health Services.
+- The treating physician or clinician must complete a Readiness to Return from Medical Leave of Absence form, located on the Counseling Service website, mtholyoke.edu/counseling/forms, for leaves initiated through the Counseling Service and the Health Services website, mtholyoke.edu/health/hsforms, for leaves initiated through College Health Services.
 This form must be submitted before the student makes an appointment to discuss clearance to return from leave. - 2.
 The student should set up an appointment over the phone or in person to speak with the director of either the Counseling Service or Health Services, as applicable, to discuss the student's return. - 3.
-If notified by the director of the Counseling Service or of Health Services that the student has received medical clearance, the student should complete the Return from Leave form and submit it to the Office of Academic Deans.
-Students who are not cleared to return may appeal the decision to the dean of students.
+If notified by the director of the Counseling Service or of Health Services that the student is medically ready to return to campus, the student will be referred to the Office of Student Success and Advising to complete the process to return to campus.